rkiman/wdwarfdate/README.md

 When we run *wdwarfdate* it will also save five files per star in a folder called results (which the code will create if it doesn't exist):

+1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_walkers.png which contains the traces for each walker to confirm convergence of the code.

-1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_corner_plot.png which contains the corner plot for the three variables the code samples: main sequence age, cooling age and delta m.
+2. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_corner_plot.png which contains the corner plot for the three variables the code samples: main sequence age, cooling age and delta m.

-2. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_walkers.png which contains the traces for each walker to confirm convergence of the code.

 3. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_distributions.png which contains the distribution of all the parameter of the white dwarf: the sampled parameters (main sequence and cooling age), and the likelihood evaluations for the dependent parameters (final mass, initial mass and total age).

 4. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_corr_time.png which contains the result of the autocorrelation time as explained in the [tutorial](https://emcee.readthedocs.io/en/stable/tutorials/autocorr/) by Dan Foreman-Mackey.

-5. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST.txt which contains the likelihood evaluations in each step of the MCMC for all the parameters we are interested in.
-These are the columns: 'ln_ms_age', 'ln_cooling_age', 'ln_total_age, 'initial_mass' and 'final_mass'.

 To find the initial condition, *wdwarfdate* runs the *fast_test* method.
-This method generates a gaussian distribution for each pair of *teff* and *logg* using the uncertainties as standard deviation, and pass the full distribution through a chain of models to calculate the total age of the white dwarfs, and the rest of the parameters described above.
+This method generates a gaussian distribution for each pair of *teff* and *logg* using the uncertainties as standard deviation, and passes the full distribution through a chain of models to calculate the total age of the white dwarfs, and the rest of the parameters described above.
 This provides a good first approximation to the parameters.
 This method is also available to run separaterly.

 ```python
 WD = wdwarfdate.WhiteDwarf(teffs,teffs_err,loggs,loggs_err,